These homemade English muffins will have you hooked

 Did you know they are not baked, but grilled instead?

 Same with crumpets, but I’ll save that for another day.
 Pepé thinks I mean an outdoor grill.
 No. These moist and fluffy muffins are cooked indoors on a griddle or a skillet in a kitchen.
 Technically, they can be cooked on any flat surface that you can heat evenly.
 So, I guess you could cook them on an outdoor grill as long as you have a flat surface.
-I have not tried this, but I do have some grill mats, so now Pepé and I are wondering how well that would work.
+I haven’t tried this, but I do have some grill mats, so now Pepé and I are wondering how well that would work.
 This would be very difficult or even impossible in cold weather.
 But, you could probably cook them on a sidewalk in the summer.
 It’s gets pretty hot here in the Midwest.
 Might as well have something to go with those eggs people keep frying on hot sidewalks.
 Please don’t actually do this!

 This is an opportunity to multi-task